Feeds:

 Read Full Post »

-July 4th brings a unique opportunity to honor one of the lesser worshiped goddesses, Columbia-Libertas of the Roman pantheon who rules over liberty and justice.
+July 4th brings a unique opportunity to honor one of the lesser worshiped goddesses, Columbia.
 Hailed as the patron of America (U.S.), she watches quietly and stately at the bay of New York City.
 Her image has been on currency of the United States for well over two centuries.
 She has always welcome the tired, the poor, the hungry, and weak, and the oppressed, who yearn to be free.
 A symbol and beacon of freedom, she welcomes and bids all to rest in her presence.

 The altar was decorated in traditional patriotic memorabilia.
 SLPS honored the Goddess on Saturday, June 27, 2015 at 8pm.
 The offerings included traditional July 4th food, hot dogs.
 Other traditional dishes at this time are hamburgers, baked beans, grilled chicken, potatoes salad, and green jello to name a few.
 Stars and Stripes Forever by John Philip Sousa was the song of choice for the music.